 How to Choose good quilting fabric

-When I first started quilting, 35 years ago, I attended a class on appliqué.
+When I first started quilting, 37 years ago, I attended a class on appliqué.
 We were told to bring fabrics, none of which were specific to quilting.
 These fabrics included polyesters, rayons, cotton and knits, just to name a few.
-It was some time later that I discovered the benefit of purchasing good quality cottons for my quilt making and this is how I refined my art for appliqué and patchwork.
+It was sometime later that I discovered the benefit of purchasing good quality cotton fabrics for my quilt making and this is how I refined my art for appliqué and patchwork.
 Good quality cotton fabric gives more precision for quilting, making pieces and blocks go together with ease.

 Some reasons why, as a quilter, I recommend high-quality cotton fabrics over other fabrics:

 · Cotton is easy to work with.
-It is easy to press and hold its form unlike many other fabrics.
+It is easy to press and holds its form, unlike many other fabrics.

 · It sticks together enough while you sew your pieces that pins are often not required.
 Fabrics such as polyester tend to slip easily so it is essential to pin when stitching.

 · Cotton fabrics have a little give in them so if your seams are a little off, you can usually stretch one section so seams meet accurately.
 Synthetic fabrics do not have this ability.

 · 100% cotton fabric allows air to circulate while capturing warmth and holding it.
 This makes it ideal for bed quilts, particularly baby quilts.